Follow the step by step process or choose what situation that best describes you:

 Most ABA-accredited law schools will accept a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree in any major as proof of your undergraduate education.
 While majors are not mandated, recommended undergraduate majors for those who intend to attend law school after graduation include philosophy, history, political science, business, economics, and criminal justice.

 Passing the LSAT, or Law School Admission Test, is the next milestone you must attain in achieving your goal of becoming a lawyer in Missouri.
-Admission into any ABA-accredited law school is dependent upon many things, including your LSAT score.
+Admission into an ABA-accredited law school is dependent upon many things, including your LSAT score.

 How to prepare